-The other thing is that you’re going to be saving thousands of dollars in interest if you’re able to pay off your loans quicker.
+The other thing is that you’re going to be saving thousands of dollars in interest if you’re able to pay off your bad credit loan quicker.
 Forget about cutting back on your daily latte, this is where you’re going to take the biggest step towards financial freedom.

 Let’s say you have $100,000 in student loans at 5% interest for a 20-year term.
 If you only pay the minimum for the entire period of the loan, you’ll end up giving the bank over $158,000.
 Say what?!

 There are a couple of takes for how you could do this.
-You could tackle high-interest loans first.
+You could tackle high-interest car loan first.
 Each loan is a different amount with a different interest rate.
 The smartest decision is to attack the highest interest rate first, then take the others out one by one.

 Another option is called the ‘debt snowball’.
-It takes into account human behaviour by tackling the smallest loan first, we are able to knock it out quicker, which helps build momentum and motivates us to pay off other loans.
+It takes into account human behaviour by tackling the smallest quick loans first, we are able to knock it out quicker, which helps build momentum and motivates us to pay off other loans for bad credit centrelink.